aghassabian/ES-xpack/README.md

     env:
         ES_JAVA_OPTS: "-Xms512m -Xmx1g"
 ```
-elastic network should have already been created.
+elastic network should have already been created and defined as variable or could be insert directly in network part.